 Armando's Tale of Charles Dickens

-Armando Iannucci looks beyond the stature of Dickens as a national institution and instead explores the qualities of his works, which make him one of the best British writers.
+Armando Iannucci looks beyond the stature of Dickens as a national institution and instead explores the qualities of his work that make him one of the best British writers.

 While Dickens is often celebrated for his powerful depictions of Victorian England and his role as a social reformer, this programme foregrounds the elements of his writing which make him worth reading, as much for what he tells us about ourselves in the twenty-first century as our ancestors in the nineteenth.